Assassin's Creed: Premise

-The Assassin's Creed games primarily revolve around the rivalry and conflict between two ancient secret societies: the Order of Assassins, who represents freedom, and the Knights Templar, who represents order.
-Versions of these societies have existed for centuries, with the Assassins seeking to stop the Templars from gaining control of Pieces of Eden, artifacts that can override free will to control people.
+The Assassin's Creed games primarily revolve around the rivalry and conflict between two ancient secret societies: the Order of Assassins, who represent freedom, and the Knights Templar, who represent order.
+Versions of these societies have existed for centuries, with the Assassins seeking to stop the Templars from gaining control of the Pieces of Eden, artifacts that can override free will to control people's minds.

 These artifacts are remnants of an ancient species pre-dating humanity called the Isu, or Precursors, which created humanity to live in peace alongside them.
 The Isu ensured humans could not rise against them by creating the Pieces of Eden to control them.
 When the first hybrid Isu-human beings emerged, named Adam and Eve, they were immune to the effects of the Pieces of Eden.
 They stole the Pieces of Eden, which led to a great war that ended when a massive solar flare devastated the surface of the Earth.
+The surviving Isu subsequently died out while humanity thrived.
+All that remained of the Isu were traces of their memories in the world's mythologies and religions, while the Pieces of Eden became lost to time, many of them hidden within underground vaults known as Temples.

-The Isu began to die out while humanity thrived.
-Three Isu—Minerva, Juno, and Jupiter—attempted to prepare humanity for a solar flare they knew would come centuries later.
-Minerva and Jupiter prepared vaults from which humanity could activate a protective shield around Earth with the Pieces of Eden and the Eye, a means to communicate how to find and use these vaults; however, Juno saw humanity as a threat and attempted to sabotage Minerva and Jupiter's plan.
-Minerva and Jupiter were forced to destroy Juno, unaware she had hidden her consciousness to wake upon activation of the Eye.
-All that remained of the Isu were the traces of their memories in the world's mythologies, and religions, while the Pieces of Eden were lost to time.
+Before their demise, three Isu—Minerva, Juno, and Jupiter—attempted to prepare humanity for another solar flare they knew would come millennia later.
+Using a device called the Eye, which allowed them to see into possible futures, Minerva and Jupiter left behind messages to guide humanity to the Grand Temple, which housed the global aurora borealis device that could activate a protective shield around the Earth.
+However, Juno saw humanity as a threat and attempted to sabotage Minerva and Jupiter's plan.
+Minerva and Jupiter were forced to destroy Juno and trapped her consciousness within the Grand Temple, unaware that Juno had modified the global aurora borealis device to release her consciousness upon activation.

-The series takes place in the modern era, in which the Templars have established the mega-corporation Abstergo Industries.
-Abstergo has developed a device, the Animus, whose user can relive the memories of their ancestors through their genetic material.
-Abstergo has kidnapped people who are descendants of past Assassins to locate the missing Pieces of Eden via the Animus.
+The series itself takes place in the modern era, in which the Templars have established the mega-corporation Abstergo Industries.
+Abstergo has developed a device, the Animus, whose users can relive the memories of their ancestors through their genetic material.
+Abstergo has kidnapped people who are descendants of past Assassins to locate hidden Pieces of Eden via the Animus.
 A user of the Animus can move about in simulated memories as their ancestor, but performing actions outside the bounds of what their ancestor did can lead to desynchronization of the memory.
-Extended use of the Animus creates a bleeding effect that gives users some of the skills and capabilities they experienced with their ancestor.
+Extended use of the Animus creates a "bleeding effect" that gives users some of the skills and capabilities they experienced with their ancestor, but also affects their mental well-being, as the user begins to confuse their ancestor's memories with their own.